-The Windows 10 Recycle Bin is a second chance to recover files or folders you previously deleted from your computer or device.
+The Windows Recycle Bin is a second chance to recover files or folders you previously deleted from your computer or device.
 But to locate any discarded items in Windows 10 or Windows 11, you first need to open the Recycle Bin folder.
-This tutorial answers the question “Where is the Recycle Bin in Windows 10?”, letting you choose the most comfortable of these nine ways to reach the Windows 10 Recycle Bin location:
+This tutorial answers the question “Where is the Recycle Bin in Windows 10 and Windows 11?”, letting you choose the most comfortable of these nine ways to reach the Windows 11 or Windows 10 Recycle Bin location:

-By default, the Windows 10 Recycle Bin should be present in the upper-left corner of your desktop in both Windows 10 and Windows 11.
+By default, the Recycle Bin should be present in the upper-left corner of your desktop in both Windows 10 and Windows 11.
 We find this the easiest way to access the Recycle Bin.
-Find the icon on your Desktop, then either select it and press Enter on your keyboard, or double-click or double-tap on it to open the folder.
+Find the icon on your desktop, then either select it and press Enter on your keyboard, or double-click or double-tap on it to open the folder.
 Alternatively, you can also right-click or press-and-hold on the icon to open a contextual menu.
-Click or tap on Open.
+Then, click or tap on Open.

 You can always count on the Search in Windows 10 and Windows 11 to find what you’re looking for.
-Insert “recycle bin” in your taskbar’s search field, and then click or tap on the appropriate result or on Open from the right side of the search box.
+Insert “recycle bin” in the search field, and then click or tap on the relevant result or Open from the right side of the search box.

-While, by default, the Recycle Bin doesn’t have a Start Menu shortcut, you can pin it there just like you would any other shortcut in Windows 11 or Windows 10.
+While, by default, the Recycle Bin doesn’t have a Start Menu icon, you can pin it there just like you would any other shortcut in Windows 11 or Windows 10.

 Type “recycle bin” in the address bar, and then hit Enter on your keyboard or click or tap on the Recycle Bin result displayed underneath to access the folder.